Tamimjabr/memory-game/src/components/my-flipping-tile/readme/README.md

 # &lt;my-flipping-tile&gt;
-A webcomponent that represent a tile with two faces. the tile has a 3D-effect when flipping
+A webcomponent that represent a tile with two faces. the tile has a 3D-effect when flipping.

 ## Attributes

 ### `face-up`
-An attribute; that, if specified means that the tile will show its front face.
+A Boolean attribute; that, if specified means that the tile will show its front face.

 Default value: false

 ### `disabled`
-An attribute; that, if specified means that the tile will appear with dashed border around and you won't be able to flip it.
+A Boolean attribute which, if present, indicates that the user should not be able to interact with the element.The tile will appear with dashed border around and you won't be able to flip it.

 Default value: false

 ### `hidden`
-An attribute; that, if specified means that the tile will appear empty on both faces
+A Boolean attribute; that, if specified means that the tile will appear empty on both faces

 Default value: false